ufukty/gohandlers/docs/articles/basic/getting-started.md

 ## 🗂️ Project Structure

-Let's create a minimal project to see gohandlers in action:
+Let's create a minimal project to see Gohandlers in action:

 ```bash
 mkdir petstore && cd petstore